oroinc/documentation/book/custom_application.rst

 Application Deployment
 ----------------------

-Oro applications are Open Source and could be deployed to on premise environments.
-Deployment method could be different and depends on organization requirements and infrastructure.
-When you designing your deployment process take into account recommendations about `Symfony Application Deploy`_ and pay attantion to the following items:
+Oro applications are Open Source and may be deployed to the on-premise environments.
+Deployment method could be different and Depending on organization requirements and infrastructure, you can design your custom deployment process, noting the following recommendations:

+#) Take into account recommendations in `Symfony Application Deployment`_ documentation.
-#) Lock all dependencies with `composer.lock`_ before taking code to production
+#) Lock all dependencies with `composer.lock`_ before taking the code to production
-#) Warmup application cache in production mode
+#) Warm up the application cache in production mode
-#) Disable access too `app_dev.php`
+#) Disable access to `app_dev.php`
 #) Configure crontab and run web socket server

 Oro applications are :doc:`scalable <scale_nodes>`.

 .. note::
-    As alternative to on premise deployment you can deploy your application to OroCloud, please `contact us`_ to get more details and create your application following recommendations :ref:`above <application-custom-code>`.
+    As an alternative to the on-premise deployment, when you created your application following recommendations :ref:`above <application-custom-code>`, you can put your application into OroCloud.
+Please `contact us`_ to get more information.

 Learn more